-While many tax processes have calmed down since TCJA, international compliance isn’t one of them.
+While many tax processes have calmed down since the latest round of tax reform, international compliance isn’t one of them.
 Challenges around GILTI only compound when you layer in FDII, Subpart F, and foreign tax credits.
 Changes to one item can cascade throughout your entire international process.
 Add a tight close window, and challenges abound.

 Tax automation and the right system architecture help you control your close process and prevent issues before they arise.
 Read on as I explain how.

 CSC Corptax® and other tax software products can account for GILTI, FDII, foreign tax credit, etc., but in order for automation to be most effective, data should be organized, seamlessly processed, and saved in a way that lends itself to reporting.
 That’s what we refer to as architecture.

 Saving and storing your data in a dedicated tax system prevents the dreaded “black box” of not understanding how calculations were performed.
 You need transparency to understand each step and report the output.
 In this way, automation and architecture go hand-in-hand.

 For example, to calculate your GILTI inclusion, your tax software should save and store data throughout each step.

 - Step 1: Process GILTI at the CFC (controlled foreign corporation) level

 - Step 2: Track functional currency and ownership information

 - Step 3: Aggregate and roll up data to your shareholders